maixnor/wu/obsidian/UBBP Understanding Business Business Planning.md

 ---
 # Vorbesprechung
 - Advice
-	- get material from another course
+	- get material from other course
 	- be here: everything just spoken is also part of the exam
 - Tutor
 	- moritz.huetgen@wu.ac.at